Houston Child Custody & Visitation Attorneys

 Texas, unlike some other states, does not provide a specific legal right to grandparents to sue for visitation.
 Nevertheless, grandparents can petition a judge to grant them visitation rights, and in some circumstances a judge will enter a visitation order detailing a grandparent’s rights and obligations; such an order will have the full force of law.

 By their very nature, these cases most often arise in dysfunctional family situations where there is tension between at least one parent and a grandparent.
-It can take a skilled attorney to unravel all the competing interests and to address a grandparent’s rights in terms of what is best for the child’s well-being, which is the court’s primary focus.
-Our experienced family law attorneys have the ability to present a compelling argument for why a judge should order that you be granted visitation rights with your grandchild.
+It can take a skilled lawyer to unravel all the competing interests and to address a grandparent’s rights in terms of what is best for the child’s well-being, which is the court’s primary focus.
+Our experienced family law lawyers have the ability to present a compelling argument for why a judge should order that you be granted visitation rights with your grandchild.

 What Factors May the Court Consider When Awarding Custody?

 Does custody always go to just one parent?

 Custody does not have to go to one parent (sole or primary custody); joint/shared/split custody may be an option as well.
 There are two types of joint custody.
 If parents have joint legal custody, they each have equal rights to make major decisions for their child/children and must agree on these decisions.
 Some examples of major decisions are schooling, religion, healthcare, discipline, bedtime, age of driving and other activities.
 If parents have joint physical custody, the time each child spends with the parent is split equally.
 It is also possible for parents to have joint legal custody and not joint physical custody.
 Then the child may spend less time with one parent, such as weekends, holidays or other specified time periods.
 Different jurisdictions have statutes regarding joint or split custody with their own requirements.
 However, commonly, the courts look at the fitness of each parent, their ability to cooperate with each other, the child’s relationship with each parent and each parent’s desire to be involved in the child’s life.